mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/feature_info.rst

 .. code-block:: yaml

+   tooltip: Feature Info # text to use as tooltip
    target: ~             # Id of Map element to query
+   label: true           # true/false to label button
+   icon: featureinfo     # class name of the icon see css-template

 HTTP Callbacks
 ==============